How to de-ice your car properly, without damaging the windscreen

 Frozen windscreens are no doubt a dreaded sight for the early morning commuter and can throw a spanner in the works for your routine.
 With winter coming rapidly, here is how to de-ice your car properly without damaging your windscreen!

-A simple winter bag in the boot of your car will help you tackle ice with ease.
+A simple winter bag in the boot of your car will help you tackle ice with ease:

-• An ice scraper
+• An ice scraper.

-• Aerosol anti-freeze
+• Aerosol anti-freeze.

-• A small microfibre towel to wipe condensation
+• A small microfibre towel to wipe condensation.

 Why does my car windscreen freeze up?

 When the surface temperature of your windscreen reaches 0°C, water vapour in the air condenses and begins to freeze.
-Unfortunately this happens on glass quicker than it does on other surfaces of your car.
+Unfortunately, this happens on glass quicker than it does on other surfaces of your car.

 Windscreen covers are a great preventative measure you can take.
-They are fairly inexpensive and simply attach by stretching it across the windscreen and closing the edges in on the car doors to stop It sliding off.
+They are fairly inexpensive and simply attach by stretching it across the windscreen and closing the edges in on the car doors to stop them sliding off.
 It may take a bit of practice to get it right, but will save you a few precious minutes in the cold winter mornings.
 Just make sure if it rains, you bring it inside to fully dry off before you use it again, otherwise it won’t work and may actually freeze to the glass!

 How to de-ice your windscreen properly:

-Fire up the engine and turn your fans & windscreen heater to max.
+• Turn your windscreen heater on: Fire up the engine and turn your fans and windscreen heater to max.
 It may take a few moments for the temperature to get warm, but this will make the de-icing process much quicker and warm up the cabin for your journey.
-Never leave your car unattended with the key in the ignition and the engine running!
-This will invalidate a lot of car insurance policies and is so easy for an opportunist to steal your car.

-Brush away the snow so you can easily get to the icy surface below.
+• Clear any thick snow from the windscreen: Brush away the snow so you can easily get to the icy surface below.
 Don’t forget about the roof!

-Aerosol de-icer is a fantastic way of breaking up the ice on your car making it easy to gently scrape the ice away.
+• Apply some canned de-icer: Aerosol de-icer is a fantastic way of breaking up the ice on your car making it easy to gently scrape the ice away.
 Simply shake the can and spray each window with a generous amount, the de-icer will begin to work immediately.

-With a simple ice scraper, remove the ice to clear the windscreen.
+• Simply scrape the ice away: With a simple ice scraper, remove the ice to clear the windscreen.
 Ensure you de-ice your wing mirrors and windows.

-What Not to do:
+What Not to Do:

 De-icing a car windscreen is a fairly simple process however there are some techniques that you should certainly avoid to prevent damaging or even smashing your windscreen.

-Applying boiling water over a frozen windscreen can seem very tempting, however doing so may cause the glass to crack or even shatter due to rapidly changing its temperature from one extreme to another
+Don’t use boiling water: Applying boiling water over a frozen windscreen can seem very tempting, however doing so may cause the glass to crack or even shatter due to rapidly changing its temperature from one extreme to another.

-This one may sound like common sense, after all – you need to be able to see clearly right?
+Don’t clear just a portion of the windscreen: This one may sound like common sense, after all - you need to be able to see clearly right?
 Unfortunately, this fact is lost upon some of the population every winter.
-When clearing a car of ice & snow, clear all of the glass to ensure you can see out roof it from all angles, don't drive with reduced visibility like a tank commander!
-Even if you are in a rush and running late make sure that you clear the entire windscreen along with the wing mirrors and passenger windows so you can see clearly around the entire car.
+When clearing a car of ice and snow, clear all of the glass to ensure you can see out of it from all angles, don't drive with reduced visibility like a tank commander!
+Even if you are in a rush, make sure that you clear the entire windscreen along with the wing mirrors and passenger windows so you can see clearly around the entire car.

-Don’t use any other tools to scrape away ice than a specialist ice scraper.
+Don’t scrape your windscreen with anything other than an ice scraper: Don’t use any other tools to scrape away ice than a specialist ice scraper.
 They aren’t expensive and available from pretty much every supermarket in the winter.
-Using anything else could cause result in scratching the windscreen.
+Using anything else could result in scratching the windscreen.

-This one may seem strange at first, but if you wake to a heavy blanket of snow one morning, don’t forget to clear the now off the roof – as it can come off and hit the car behind you when moving at high speeds.
+Don’t forget about the roof: This one may seem strange at first, but if you wake to a heavy blanket of snow one morning, don’t forget to clear it from all angles - as it can come off and hit the car behind you when moving at high speeds.

 This can be incredibly dangerous and even crack a windscreen when at motorway speeds.
 Don’t believe me?
 Here is a video of it in action: